Fired Up (TV series): Season 2 (1997–98)

-History
+Broadcast history

 Fired Up was a mid-season replacement on NBC.
 It premiered on April 10, 1997, and ended the first season on June 23 after 8 episodes.
 The second season premiered on September 22, 1997, and the last episode aired on February 9, 1998.
 It was a contemporary of shows like Caroline in the City and Suddenly Susan, and at one point, all three shows were part of a Monday-night promotion: "The Ladies of Monday Night."